Eastwood (parish)

-Eastwood (Scottish Gaelic: A' Choille an Ear, Scots: Eastwid) is a civil parish which straddles Glasgow and East Renfrewshire in Scotland.
+Eastwood (Scottish Gaelic: A' Choille Shear, Scots: Eastwid) is a civil parish which straddles Glasgow and East Renfrewshire in Scotland.
 The parish has had no administrative functions since 1930, but is still used for some statistical purposes.

 History

 The parish of Eastwood was historically entirely in Renfrewshire.
 The parish covered a large area south-west of Glasgow, including the settlements of Giffnock, Pollokshaws, and Thornliebank and most of the Pollok Estate which later became Pollok Country Park.
 There was no village called Eastwood as such; the name derives from the area formerly being the eastern woodlands controlled by Paisley Abbey.
 The original parish church of Eastwood was established sometime before 1265 and stood in a relatively isolated position on Thornliebank Road, immediately north-east of where Thornliebank railway station now stands.